 There isn’t a fee-free overdraft buffer any more, but the rates are potentially lower than most other UK banks.
 Depending on your credit report you’ll be offered either 15%, 25% or 35%.
 Even if you get the 15% it’s better to look at alternatives.

 Starling Bank loans

-There are personal loans available vis Starling.
+There are personal loans available via Starling – if you pass credit checks.
 It’s easy to do via the app, and you’ll also be able to track payments and progress there too.

 However, it’s best to compare the whole market to check you can’t get a better rate and terms.